fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angularjs-in-fusiontime.md

 ### Render the chart

-Once the schema and data files are ready it is time to create the `DataTable` and render the chart.
-To do this, create a `JS` file and copy any of the following code:
+To render the chart, create a `.js` file and copy the following code:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>